 Pour creamy hummus onto a plate and garnish with a big pinch of smoked paprika and organic olive oil.

-Use Dried Garbanzo Beans aka Chickpeas
+Use Dried Chickpeas in Your Hummus

-You'll also avoid any added sodium or additives by using dried beans instead of using the canned - not to mention the money you will save!
+Dried chickpeas contain more magnesium, calcium, phosphorus, iron, copper, zinc, selenium, and potassium.
+You'll also avoid any added sodium and preservatives by using dried chickpeas instead of the canned - not to mention the money you will save!

 1/4 cup of Organic Tahini Paste